arr-ai/arrai/docs/std-seq.md

 ## concat

-`//.seq.concat(strings)` concatenates a list of strings.
-It takes one argument which is a list of strings.
-It returns a string.
+`//.seq.concat(strings)` takes a list of strings and returns a string that is the concatenation of the strings in the list.

 | example | returns |
 |:-|:-|